clavalle-pts/ux-playbook/design-charter.md

 - My Favorites
   - My favorites items are jump-points and jump-point headers with nested jump-points sourced from the users customized menu items.
 Each favorite item can contain a custom icon and can be custom named.
 - Recent Items
-  - Recent items is a list of recently used menu items by frequency according to frequency funciton.
+  - Recent items is a list of recently used menu items by frequency according to frequency function.
 - Jump-Point Quick Search
   - A searchable, filterable list with auto-jump associated with carriage return.
 The search function of this component should be tightly coupled to the results returned as each letter is entered.
 The function should search with a predictive nature taking into account the frequency function.
 - Profile
   - The user profile section is for user maintaining user-related elements such as passwords.
-According to the security procedures, the avitar and display name of the user may need to be set in the administration portion of the system without user control.
+According to the security procedures, the avatar and display name of the user may need to be set in the administration portion of the system without user control.
 - Notifications
   - The notifications section should show all the current notifications with button options to clear one or all notifications.
 The user can click on the notification a a link which acts as jump point, navigating the user to that particular record.
 - Messages